CAFapi/util-flyway-installer/README.md

 *   `db.user`        : Specifies the username to access the database.
 *   `db.secretKeys`  : Specifies the secret keys used to access the database, separated by commas.
 The first non-empty secret value found for any of these keys will be used.
 *   `db.name`        : Specifies the name of the database to be created or updated.
+*   `db.schema`      : (Optional) Specifies the database schema to be used.
+If not specified, the default schema for the database will be used.
 *   `log`            : Specifies the logging level of the installer.
 Valid options are: [DEBUG, INFO, WARNING, ERROR, OFF]

 The command to run the jar will be in the following format, where the migration files are in `db/migration`: